pvcraven/networking-class/source/tutorials/routing/routing.rst

 for example.

 We are going to use a more complex switch than a Wal-Mart one.

-This tutorial covers a very basic setup of a switch.
+This tutorial covers a very basic setup of this switch.
-My hope is that once you configure a switch just a little, you'll know that you *can*.
-Switch setup will no longer be some puffy cloud that only wizards try.

-You can buy old switches and routers off EBay for cheap.
-The switches we will use here I bought for $20 or so.

 Install Telnet
 --------------

-We have already used Secure Shell (SSH) to connect to another computer.
+We have already used Secure Shell (`SSH`_) to connect to another computer.
 SSH is encrypted and a great way to communicate with computers remotely.

-Before there was SSH, there was Telnet.
+Before there was SSH, there was Telnet_.
 Telnet is like SSH, except it isn't encrypted.
 If you log in with your user name and password, someone with Wireshark that was on the network could see each of the letters typed.
 Grabbing the password is easy.

 You should never use Telnet.

-That said, our switches don't support Telnet, so we'll need to use SSH.
+That said, our switches don't support SSH, so we'll need to use Telnet.

 Our Raspberry Pi does not include a Telnet program as part of its default software.
 Because no one in their right mind would use it.